Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 How should I care for my child's teeth as they come in?

 - Schedule your child's first dental appointment.
-This should occur after your child's teeth begin to come in and before his first birthday.
+This should occur after your child's teeth begin to come in and before his or her first birthday.

 - Clean your child's teeth using a child-sized, soft bristle toothbrush and water.
+Clean his or her teeth twice each day.
 Begin adding a small amount of fluoride toothpaste to the toothbrush when your child is 2 years old.
 Teach your child to brush correctly.
 Do not let your child chew on the toothbrush or eat the toothpaste.

 - Do not let your child drink from a bottle while lying down or going to sleep.
 This can cause tooth decay and increase your child's risk of an ear infection.

-- Do not let your child walk around with his bottle.
+- Do not let your child walk around with his or her bottle.
 This can cause a tooth injury if your child falls.
-Do not let him drink from the bottle or breast for longer than a regular mealtime.
+Do not let him or her drink from the bottle or breast for longer than a regular mealtime.
 This can lead to tooth decay.

-- Your child continues to act fussy and irritable after his teeth have come in.
+- Your child continues to act fussy and irritable after his or her teeth have come in.

 - Your child's gum is red, swollen, and draining pus where the tooth is coming in.